 Dear USF Community,

-As Chair of the Honorary Degree Committee at the University of San Francisco, I encourage you to take part in the University's longstanding tradition to recognize worthy individuals with the highest academic recognition it can bestow: an Honorary Degree.
+On behalf of the Honorary Degree Committee at the University of San Francisco, I encourage you to take part in the University's longstanding tradition to recognize worthy individuals with the highest academic recognition it can bestow: an Honorary Degree.

 Recipients embody the University's mission and goals.
 They help fashion a more just and humane world and demonstrate that the common good transcends the interests of particular individuals or groups.